kwame-mintah/terraform-aws-llm-infrastructure/README.md

-# Terraform AWS Template
+# Terraform AWS Large Language Model (LLM) Infrastructure

-The main purpose of this repository is to create a template for [Terraform](https://www.terraform.io/).
-This project will focus on the [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest) provider.
+The main purpose of this repository is to create an [AWS EC2](https://aws.amazon.com/ec2/) instance that will run a large language model (LLM) using an the [Ollama](https://ollama.com/) server.
+Along side other resources such as [AWS App Runner](https://aws.amazon.com/apprunner/).

 ## Development